andgineer/allure-report/README.md

 Skip this step if you don't need test history in your Allure report.

-If your GitHub Pages are in default `gh-pages` branch, to checkout them to folder `gh-pages-dir` use:
+If your GitHub Pages are in the default `gh-pages` branch, to check them out to folder `gh-pages-dir` use:

 ```yaml